rust-osdev/uefi-rs/README.md

 - create OS-specific loaders and leverage UEFI boot service
 - access UEFI runtime services from an OS

-All crates are compatible with all platforms that both the Rust compiler and UEFI support, such as `i686`, `x86_64`, and `aarch64`).
-Please note that we can't test all possible hardware/firmware/platform combinations.

 [UEFI]: https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface

 ![UEFI App running in QEMU](https://imgur.com/SFPSVuO.png)